srafay/Signature-Recognition/README.md

 		* NORM_L1: Manhattan distance or Sum of absolute values
 		* NORM_L2: Euclidean distance or Square root of sum of squares
 		* NORM_HAMMING: Hamming distance or Number of positions at which corresponding symbols are different

+2. **FLANN based Matcher**
+	* FLANN stands for Fast Library for Approximate Nearest Neighbors
+	* It contains a collection of algorithms optimized for fast nearest neighbor search in large datasets and for high dimensional features
+	* It works more faster than BFMatcher for large datasets